luxalpa/luxalpa_com/content/projects/structured-highlights.md

 Then the main piece of work - although not very challenging - will be to implement this highlighter for other programming languages, so that it will also be possible to use this in other Jetbrains IDE's.

-The final plan is to add more options for what to highlight.
+The next plan is to add more options for what to highlight.
 Currently it's only doing the outer-most blocks, but one idea was to for example highlight inline lambda blocks, or the current loop-block, or if-condition, etc. Possibly even just the parts between function parentheses for nested function calls.

+Also, in addition to just block formatting, I also want to enable other types of syntactical highlighting as well.
+Current highlighting in pretty much every IDE is solely based on lexing (which is way more performant), but I would like to have more accurate highlights.
+For example, highlighting variables based on their types.
+Highlighting functions based on attribute-macros.
+Classes based on their interface implementations, etc.